aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/shapecollection/to_array/_index.md

 ## to_array {#int-int}
-Creates and returns an array with all shapse in it.
+Creates and returns an array with all shapes from the specified range in it.
+            An index of a first shape to return.A number of shapes to return.

 ### Returns